rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The "ietf-yp-lite" YANG module defines a data model that is designed to be accessed via YANG-based management protocols, such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
 These protocols have to use a secure transport layer (e.g., SSH {{RFC4252}}, TLS {{RFC8446}}, and QUIC {{RFC9000}}) and have to use mutual authentication.

-The Network Configuration Access Control Model (NACM) {{RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.
+The Network Configuration Access Control Model (NACM) {{RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a pre-configured subset of all available NETCONF or RESTCONF protocol operations and content.

 There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., "config true", which is the default).
 All writable data nodes are likely to be reasonably sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection or authentication can have a negative effect on network operations.
 The following subtrees and data nodes have particular sensitivities/vulnerabilities: